With the best iPad charging stations and storage carts, you can easily keep all of the devices in your classroom charged up and safely stored away.

 - Fits devices that are in cases up to 1.18 inches thick.

 - Offers easy wireless syncing because wireless signals are not obstructed.

 - Slots are too small for devices in thicker cases of greater than 1.18 inches thick.

 - Set up is a little difficult.

 - It is a bit of work to organize cables properly.

-Best for: Teachers who want to have easy access to the devices being charged.
+Best for: Teachers who want to have easy access to multiple devices being charged.

 This video, produced by Belkin, shows how to use the charging station.